 • Fill up on water.
 Drink your body weight in ounces of water every day—you’ll feel full, and you won’t feel as hungry as you might if you’re dehydrated.

-• Go gluten free.
+• Go gluten-free.
 It’s easier than ever to avoid gluten since half the population seems to have gone grain free!
-Grains are fattening and they are health-depleting, so giving them up is win-win.
+Grains are fattening and they are health-depleting, so giving them up is a win-win.
 You should still be fueling your body with real foods and not packaged, gluten-free snacks.
 Paint is gluten-free but that doesn’t mean you should eat it.

 • Buy as much organic produce as you can afford.
 That might mean shopping from the freezer because frozen organic veggies are cheaper than fresh.
 Some schools offer market days for students so watch for those!
 Fill up on vegetables, and eat them with the highest quality lean protein you can afford.
 Eggs are a great option!